 As a couple, you’ve been trying to conceive for several months without success.
 Should you keep trying or should you consult a fertility specialist?
 The correct answer is that it depends.
 Here are some things that can help you determine how soon to see a specialist.

-It’s important for both partners to have a general health evaluation with a primary care doctor before seeking fertility evaluation and treatments.
+It’s important for both partners to have a general health checkup with a primary care doctor before seeking fertility evaluation and treatments.
 Many illnesses can have an impact on a couple’s fertility.

-I also recommend that my patients maximize their chances for conception by using urine ovulation predictor kits which can be purchased over the counter.
-Other ovulation detection methods, such as basal body temperature measurements and cervical mucous evaluations can be used, though they are less precise than urine ovulation predictor kits.
+I also recommend that my patients maximize their chances for getting pregnant by using urine ovulation predictor kits which can be bought over the counter.
+Other ovulation detection methods, such as basal body temperature measurements and cervical mucous evaluations, can be used.
+However, they are less precise than urine ovulation predictor kits.